- File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.

 grep | Search for text patterns across files | - |

-execute | Execute commands in remote sandbox (sandbox mode) | Required1 |
+execute | Execute shell commands locally or in a remote sandbox | Required1 |

 web_search | Search the web using Tavily API | Required1 |